-Head pugilistic honchos Bob Arum and Eddie Hearn are both looking into how the sport comes back alive after a two-month delay.
+Head pugilistic honchos Bob Arum and Eddie Hearn are looking into how the sport comes back alive after a two-month delay.

 The Matchroom boss has been sitting at home racking his brains as his company loses the opportunity to make money by the day.